 I’ve also had a few people demand I write things down and seem a little annoyed when I didn’t.
 I learned quickly to always bring a pen and pad of paper with me.

 Ask for feedback

-If you’re not performing the way your new manager expects you to perform, usually they’ll just stew in it for a little while.
-If you ask for feedback, they’ll be more willing to give it to you and you can build upon your performance from there.
+If you ask for feedback, your manager will be more willing to give it to you and you can build upon your performance from there.

 It also shows that you care about your job and that you want to improve your performance.
 Book a half-hour meeting with your supervisor and ask what they think your strengths and weaknesses are, and be sure to ask how they think you can improve.